wombleton/gitlaw-nz/acts/D/Defence Act 1990.md

     Section 88: amended, on 1 July 2013, by [section 413][218] of the Criminal Procedure Act 2011 (2011 No 81).

-##### 89 Bringing liquor into defence areas, etc
+##### 89 Bringing alcohol into defence areas, etc

 *   (1) Every person commits an offence and is liable on conviction to a fine not exceeding $500 who, in New Zealand,---

-    *   (a) intentionally and without authority brings or conveys any alcoholic liquor into any naval ship or defence area, or any other place where members of the Armed Forces are quartered or serving, otherwise than for delivery into any canteen or mess or to any premises occupied as married quarters, with the knowledge that the ship is a naval ship, the area is a defence area, or the place is one where members of the Armed Forces are quartered or serving, as the case may be; or
+    *   (a) intentionally and without authority brings or conveys any alcohol into any naval ship or defence area, or any other place where members of the Armed Forces are quartered or serving, otherwise than for delivery into any canteen or mess or to any premises occupied as married quarters, with the knowledge that the ship is a naval ship, the area is a defence area, or the place is one where members of the Armed Forces are quartered or serving, as the case may be; or

-    *   (b) is knowingly and without authority in possession of any alcoholic liquor in any naval ship or defence area, or other place where members of the Armed Forces are quartered or serving; or
+    *   (b) is knowingly and without authority in possession of any alcohol in any naval ship or defence area, or other place where members of the Armed Forces are quartered or serving; or

-    *   (c) being in possession of alcoholic liquor, approaches or loiters in the vicinity of any naval ship or defence area, or other place where members of the Armed Forces are quartered or serving, with intent to bring liquor into the ship or area otherwise than for delivery to a mess or canteen or to premises occupied as married quarters.
+    *   (c) being in possession of alcohol, approaches or loiters in the vicinity of any naval ship or defence area, or other place where members of the Armed Forces are quartered or serving, with intent to bring alcohol into the ship or area otherwise than for delivery to a mess or canteen or to premises occupied as married quarters.

     (2) Any officer or non-commissioned officer who has reasonable grounds to suspect that an offence against subsection (1) is being or has been committed, with or without persons under that officer's command, may---